 Seas and greetings!
 If you’re like us and seek a sunny escape to one of Hong Kong’s many beaches on the weekend, you’ll know that gourmet cuisine used to come in the form of tuck shop popsicles and fishball bowls.
 No need for a resting beach face, however, as we have rounded up our top picks for beach restaurants in Hong Kong.
 Seaside alfresco dining and drinking, here we come!

 Limewood is the quintessential beachside restaurant experience.
-The menu is inspired by fresh tropical flavours from around the world: think Thai-style deep-fried whole snappers, South American chicharrón, and Hawaiian tuna tostadas.
-Make sure to get their signature Guacamole ($90), arguably one of the best bowls of guac in town, and the totally irresistible duo of Jerk Coconut Corn ($85) and Sustainable New Zealand Salmon Tartare ($160).
+Its menu is inspired by fresh tropical flavours from around the world: think Thai-style deep-fried whole snappers, South American chicharrón (fried pork belly or fried pork rinds), and Hawaiian tuna tostadas.
+Get the signature guacamole ($95), arguably one of the best bowls of guac in town, and the jerk coconut corn ($85) and sustainable New Zealand salmon tartare ($160).

-The cosy bar area also serves up some mean cocktails you can sip on while a live DJ spins breezy tunes—we like to go for the All-Day Bloody Mary ($100), the Caribbean Mule ($100), and the Barbecued Pineapple Cuban Mojito ($95).
+Limewood’s cosy bar area also serves up some mean cocktails you can sip on while a live DJ spins breezy tunes—we like to go for the all-day Bloody Mary ($100), the Caribbean mule ($100), and the barbecued pineapple Cuban mojito ($95).
 Lively crowds of kids, furry friends, and beachcombers alike often spill out onto the sandy beach every weekend, so sea-s the day and get down to Limewood early!

 Limewood, Shop 103 & 104, G/F, The Pulse, 28 Beach Road, Repulse Bay | (+852) 2898 3788

 Amalfitana is a family favourite that’s just a stone’s throw away from Limewood.
 A bright mural depicting the Amalfi coast covers the wall adjacent to their pizza oven, paying homage to the restaurant’s namesake.
-Meals here are a no-frills affair with their small but stunning menu of authentic Neapolitan-style pizzas, traditional antipasti, and desserts, with classic pies such as Pepperoni ($170) and Parma Ham ($190).
+Meals here are a no-frills affair with its small but stunning menu of authentic Neapolitan-style pizzas, traditional antipasti, and desserts, with classic pies such as pepperoni ($170) and Parma ham ($200).

 Amalfitana, Shop 105, G/F, The Pulse, 28 Beach Road, Repulse Bay | (+852) 2388 7787

-Fairly new to The Pulse is Sip Song, a love letter to Thai markets that is sure to spice up your day.
-Sip Song means 12 in Thai, a reference to the 12 essential ingredients found in almost every Thai dish.
-Head Chef and Bangkok native Nuch Srichantranon has created a menu full of iconic Southern Thai dishes with a laid-back Aussie twist, as having a good time takes precedence above all at Sip Song.
+Sip Song is a love letter to Thai markets that is sure to spice up your day.
+Its name means “12” in Thai, a reference to the 12 essential ingredients found in almost every Thai dish.
+With a menu full of iconic Southern Thai dishes with a laid-back Aussie twist, having a good time takes precedence above all at Sip Song.

 Sip Song, Shop 114 & 115, G/F, The Pulse, 28 Beach Road, Repulse Bay | (+852) 2328 8385

-If you’re looking for a fresh seafood meal, you’re spoiled for choice on the Sai Kung waterfront promenade.
-Our top pick is Chuen Kee, a neighbourhood seafood stalwart that will impress out-of-towners with its golden façade and fresh-caught seafood showcased in live tanks.
-They may have a menu similar to those around them, but their cooking has won them a lasting entry to the Michelin Guide.
-Choose your meal from the tanks and the kitchen can prepare it any way you like.
+If you’re looking for a fresh seafood meal, the Sai Kung waterfront promenade is the place to be.
+Our top pick is Chuen Kee, a seafood stalwart that will impress out-of-towners with its golden façade and fresh-caught seafood showcased in live tanks.
+It may have a menu similar to those around them, but the cooking has been honoured by the Michelin Guide.
+Choose your meal from the tanks for the kitchen to prepare any way you like.

 We love us some classic fried mantis shrimp in spicy salt or a whole steamed grouper with sweet soy sauce and spring onions.
 Chuen Kee also offers not one, but two buildings worth of air-conditioned space on the waterfront, but if you prefer alfresco dining, we recommend booking a table on the balcony for the best views of the quiet fishing harbour.